ngmgit/2d-car-phaser/README.md

-# 2D Car Doge Game - Made with Phaser
+# 2D Car Dodge Game - Made with Phaser

 # Setup
 You’ll need to install a few things before you have a working copy of the project.